 Counselling before returning to work:

 It can be hard to balance lots of competing pressures as a parent, and this can be especially true when returning to work.
-Talking to someone about your feelings can help you make more sense of them and feel more peace in the decision that you make.
+Talking to someone about your feelings can help you make more sense of them and feel more peace in the decisions that you make.

 Counselling due to a life event such as bereavement, loss of a job, or anything else: